kaechele/certbot-dns-pdns/README.md

 challenge.

 A design goal of this plugin is to use the minimal amount of custom code to achieve integration with PowerDNS.

-As such it uses the existing Lexicon-based DNS framework in Certbot.
+As such it uses the existing Lexicon-based DNS framework in Certbot and may not work for you if you are using intermediary tools, such as PowerDNS-Admin or a restrictively configured reverse proxy, to implement access restrictions or Role-based Access controls (RBAC).

 ## Installation